Injuries in Parking Areas

 Parking Area Hazards: Mishaps are normal in parking garages.
 There are numerous

+components that can add to these.
 Probably the most widely recognized parking area perils

 include: